Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Abstract

 \section{Abstract}

-Given a planar graph $G(V,E)$ and a partition of the neighbors of each vertex $v \in V$ in four sets $\Nur(v)$, $\Nul(v)$, $\Ndl(v)$, and $\Ndr(v)$, the problem {\sc Windrose Planarity} asks to decide whether $G$ admits a {\em windrose-planar drawing}, that is, a planar drawing in which \begin{inparaenum}[(i)] \item each neighbor $u \in \Nur(v)$ is above and to the right of $v$, \item each neighbor $u \in \Nul(v)$ is above and to the left of $v$, \item each neighbor $u \in \Ndl(v)$ is below and to the left of $v$, \item each neighbor $u \in \Ndr(v)$ is below and to the right of $v$, and \item edges are represented by curves that are monotone with respect to each axis. \end{inparaenum} By exploiting both the horizontal and the vertical relationship among vertices, windrose-planar drawings allow to simultaneously visualize two partial orders defined by means of the edges of the graph.
+Given a planar graph $G$ and a partition of the neighbors of each vertex $v$ in four sets $\Nur(v)$, $\Nul(v)$, $\Ndl(v)$, and $\Ndr(v)$, the problem {\sc Windrose Planarity} asks to decide whether $G$ admits a \emph{windrose-planar drawing}, that is, a planar drawing in which \begin{inparaenum}[(i)] \item each neighbor $u \in \Nur(v)$ is above and to the right of $v$, \item each neighbor $u \in \Nul(v)$ is above and to the left of $v$, \item each neighbor $u \in \Ndl(v)$ is below and to the left of $v$, \item each neighbor $u \in \Ndr(v)$ is below and to the right of $v$, and \item edges are represented by curves that are monotone with respect to each axis. \end{inparaenum} By exploiting both the horizontal and the vertical relationship among vertices, windrose-planar drawings allow to simultaneously visualize two partial orders defined by means of the edges of the graph.

-Although the problem is \NPH in the general case, we give a polynomial-time algorithm for testing whether there exists a windrose-planar drawing that respects a combinatorial embedding that is given as part of the input.
+Although the problem is \NPH in the general case, we give a polynomial-time algorithm for testing whether there exists a windrose-planar drawing that respects a given combinatorial embedding.
 This algorithm is based on a characterization of the plane triangulations admitting a windrose-planar drawing.
-Furthermore, for any embedded graph admitting a windrose-planar drawing we show how to construct one with at most one bend per edge on an $O(n) \times O(n)$ grid.
+Furthermore, for any embedded graph with $n$ vertices that has a windrose-planar drawing, we can construct one with at most one bend per edge and with at most $2n-5$ bends in total, which lies on the $3n \times 3n$ grid.
 The latter result contrasts with the fact that straight-line windrose-planar drawings may require exponential area.